• Feb 4, 2025

 4. Improved Insights

-Access to the right data can be the difference between a successful marketing campaign and one that misses the mark.
-The connectedness of a DXP means that brands don’t need to rely on one data source and then guess how that data affects another part of the business.ess.
+Access to the right data at the right time can be the difference between a successful marketing campaign and one that misses the mark.
+The integration of a DXP means that brands don’t need to rely on one data source and then guess how that data affects another part of the business.

-A DXP provides total control in one location, allowing companies to maximize the data and insights they receive from multiple sources and use it to improve the customer experience.
+A DXP provides total visibility in a single location, allowing companies to maximize the data and insights they receive from multiple sources and use it to improve the customer experience.

 Magnolia’s digital experience management capabilities are enhanced by integrations with leading analytics tools, which help brands assess user behavior and leverage it to improve user experiences.